Terraform-Eby/EC2-Server/README.md

 This is a Terraform code written to spin-up an ec2 instance.
 Below code will create two security groups named "http and ssh" and will use a keypair already exists in the account.

+* Copy below code to a ".tf" file and update necessary values accordingly.

 ```
 provider "aws" {